ayaheljurdi/itxi-project-Ayah-eljurdi/README.md

 10) that are then displayed by using albumsList and ArtistList.

 ##########################################################
+how to start the application:
+1) you must install the node_modules first by using the command : npm install

-you can run the project by using the command:npm start to stop the application use : ctrl+c
+2) you can then run the project by using the command:npm start
+3) once you are finished you can  stop the application by using the command: ctrl+c